frokenfreyja/Gefins/README.md

 - Henrietta Þóra Magnúsdóttir, hthm6@hi.is
 - Jökull Jóhannsson, joj38@hi.is

+## Ideology
+There is a market for giving and receiving goods as evidenced by large Facebook groups created for that purpose.
+Facebook groups are not optimised for the task as the items are not displayed in an organized manner and so the chances of a user finding what they’re looking for are slim.
+Facebook has no system that keeps control of who is first in line of receiving, if an item has already been picked up or if a user decides not to pick up the item.
+This web application aims to streamline that process by creating a system optimized for the task.
+The application is constructed in an organized manner and keeps control of user interaction.
+Protecting the environment is one of today’s pressing subjects.
+More and more people are becoming environmentally conscious and this website makes it easier for people to reduce their waste and pollution by giving and reusing.

 ## How do I get this ?
 Your IDE ([IntelliJ](https://www.jetbrains.com/idea/), [Eclipse](https://eclipse.org/), [Spring Tool Suit](https://spring.io/tools)) should be able to clone a project from Github.
 It should be easy to find information regarding how to do that for your chosen IDE.